sanmai/pipeline/README.md

 });
 ```

+As you process orders, you will be able to access `$varianceForShippedOrders->getMean()` and `$varianceForPaidOrders->getMean()`.

+This computation uses [Welford's online algorithm](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance#Welford's_online_algorithm), therefore it can handle very large numbers of data points.

 ## `$pipeline->finalVariance()`

-Computes final statistics for the sequence.
-Accepts an optional cast method.
+A convenience method to computes the final statistics for the sequence.
+Accepts an optional cast method, else assumes the sequence countains valid numbers.

 ```php
 // Fibonacci numbers generator